fpapado/ephemeral/docs/worklog.md

 # Next
+- Icons and navigation

+- [ ] Port merge for PouchDB
+- [ ] Move some of the Home stuff to a Pouch module

+# Other
 More Navigation / routing stuff
 - [ ] Hide map where not needed (load dynamically, even?)
 - [ ] Investigate Save/Commit and Geolocation